tldr-pages/tldr/pages/common/duc.md

-# duc: Dude, where are my bytes
+# duc

 > Duc is a collection of tools for indexing, inspecting and visualizing disk usage.
-> Duc maintains a database of accumulated sizes of directories of the file system,
+Duc maintains a database of accumulated sizes of directories of the file system, allowing queries this database, or create fancy graphs to show where data is.
-> and allows you to query this database with some tools,
-> or create fancy graphs showing you where your bytes are.
 > More information: <https://duc.zevv.nl/>.

 - Index the /usr directory, writing to the default database location ~/.duc.db: